CatZzzzz22/AnimeRating/README.md

 - MySQL Community Server
 - Python3 and pip3 (or Python and pip if you're on Windows)

-### Set Up Data Set
+### Set Up Dataset
 To set up the data set, first you need to install MySQL.
 Follow the steps to install MySQL:
 - a.
 For Mac users:
-  - run the commands in the terminal
+  - Run the following commands in the terminal
     ```
     brew update
     brew install mysql